-Levy knows Lacan, says McCarthy—much better than I do, I suspect!—so I guess we could identify this “thing” neatly with an irruption of the unrepresentable Real into the orderly symbolic: the beyond of incoherence against which all constructions of meaning and identity strive.
+Levy knows Lacan, says McCarthy, so we might identify this “thing” neatly with an irruption of the unrepresentable Real into the orderly symbolic: the beyond of incoherence against which all constructions of meaning and identity strive.
 But the artist, Levy hints, can’t only resist this alien force beyond meaning: later, Joe wears a pin-striped suit with “a vertical red stripe that was not unlike the centipede he had caught in the river.”
 While they’re still looking into the bucket where The Thing resides, this exchange occurs:

 ‘What exactly is it you are looking for when you go fishing?’
 Kitty lowered her voice, as if the creature might hear her.
 ‘Do you find the things you want to find?’

 ‘What are you talking about?’
 Mitchell sounded like a schoolteacher irritated with a child.